 Hawaiian Plate Lunch

 If you have ever been to Hawaii, chances are you have had this kind of lunch.
-I literally lived right across the street from L & L and went there all the time for their plate lunches.
+I literally lived right across the street from L & L on Oahu and went there all the time for their plate lunches.
 So.
 Good.
-There were also several little restaurants in the area that had plate lunches that were all delicious.
+There were also several little lunch wagons in the area that had plate lunches with meat and scoops of white rice or another starch.
 My favorite, however, is when we would get together with our local friends and they would dish up a homemade plate lunch.
 THE BEST.

 What is in a Plate Lunch?

-A true plate lunch is made up of 2 scoops of rice (or 1 big scoop), mac salad, and an “entree” (usually meaning some kind of protein).
-The “entree” is typically grilled teriyaki chicken, Kalua pork, or teriyaki beef.
-Sometimes you can find plate lunches with chicken katsu (a Japanese-style breaded chicken), shrimp, fish, or spam.
-It just totally depends on the restaurant.
+A true plate lunch is made up of 2 scoops of rice (or 1 big scoop), a healthy portion of mac salad, and an “entrée” (usually meaning some kind of protein).
+The “entrée” is typically grilled teriyaki chicken, Kalua pork, or teriyaki beef.
+Sometimes you can find plate lunches with chicken katsu (a Japanese-style breaded chicken), shoyu chicken, shrimp, hamburger patties, mahi mahi, BBQ chicken or spam.
+I have also seen plates that have potatoes, fried egg, salmon, or sausage.
+It just totally depends on the plate lunch spot.

 Plate Lunch vs. Mixed Plate